vincentnam/docker_datalake/README.md

 - swift_user
 - content_type
 For each data in this list, it will trigger a "new_input" dag to process this data.
+DISCLAIMER : "new_input" is actually disable for testing.
+The actual pipeline is "test" until integration of new pipeline has been done.

 ### Access to services  <a name="Accesstoservices"></a>